quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

   --o-visualization demux-paired-end.qzv
 ```

-With the command  `demux summarize` you generated a new type of objet: a file with `.qzv` extension.
+With the command  `demux summarize` you've generated a new type of objet: a file with `.qzv` extension.
 *Visualizations* are another type of data generated by QIIME2.
 Visualizations contain similar types of metadata as QIIME2 artifacts, including provenance information, but they are designed to allow data showing.

 Both files (`qza` and `qzv`) can be **extracted** with a Compression/Decompression software (ex. gzip or unzip).

 Let's look together, download on your PC and unzip it. **What's inside?**

 There are also different ways to [export QIIME2 objects](https://docs.qiime2.org/2021.8/tutorials/exporting/).
 But remember that all existing provenance will be lost after exporting the files.